ZakSingh/neural-positional-compression/Documentation/Research_Docs/Implicit Neural Representations for Image Compression.md

 - **Metrics**:
   - Bitrate[bpp], should adapt to video
   - PSNR, use avg PSNR for video
+- **Important**: Width vs depth:
+  - The authors find that increasing depth leads to diminishing returns
+    - Leads to only slight improvements in psnr with large losses in bitrate
+  - They mostly try out layers between 2 and 8
+  - Depth is further disadvantages by quantization noise which propagates with depth and not width
+  - **Video will most likely need both slightly more depth and width, 4/5 hidden layers of at least 128 and 32/36 freq bands would be a good start**
+- **Important:** L1 regularization considerations:
+  - Values lower than 10^-{5} seem to produce bad results
+  - The question is between 10^{-5} and 10^{-6}
+  - Higher L1 weight leads to lower entropy but lowers compression quality, requires changing the model shape in order to compensate.
 - They keep the w_0 set to 30, potentially worth tuning
 - Meta-learning initialization based on MAML (Model-Agnostic Meta-Learning) to improve performance
   - Probably **infeasible** given the fact that it must be trained on a lot of videos and we do not have that much computation at our disposition